Year 6

 • French - Les vetements (clothing) et Ma journee (talking about daily routines)

-Term 4 and 5: Who were the Ancient Maya?
+Term 5: Who were the Ancient Maya?

 English: Key texts - Mayan myths.
 Extended narrative, descriptive diaries, formal letters and persuasive writing.